auth0/docs/articles/multifactor-authentication/guardian/configuration.md

 * **Friendly Name**: the name of the app that you want displayed to the users;
 * **Logo URL**: the URL that points to the logo image you want displayed to your users.

-Auth0 recommends using a logo image that is at least 100x100 pixels, though an image that is 200x200 pixels ensures quality viewing in Retina or DPI devices.
+Auth0 recommends using a logo image that is at least 100x100 pixels, though an image that is 200x200 pixels ensures quality viewing in devices with Retina or high DPI displays.